Born: Summer 2012 Adopted: February, 2021 Died: May 8, 2026

 After several months of staying in California, the COVID restrictions started to lessen, and I decided that we should go back to Maryland.
 I am sure that you missed your days playing in the backyard in spending your days with Blacky.

 Thankfully, you didn’t have to wait too long before your family grew again.
-Within a few weeks of being back, you meet Jojo.
+Within a few weeks of being back, you met Jojo.

 That first week there was a lot of growling as you were a bit stunned to have another cat in your space.